cypress-io/eslint-plugin-cypress/CONTRIBUTING.md

 This plugin uses the ESLint [eslint-doc-generator](https://www.npmjs.com/package/eslint-doc-generator) to generate consistent documentation.
 * Install with `npm install eslint-doc-generator -g`
 * Run `eslint-doc-generator` in the root directory of the plugin

-## Legacy tests

-* The directory [tests-legacy](https://github.com/cypress-io/eslint-plugin-cypress/tree/master/tests-legacy) contains tests which are compatible with the legacy [ESLint v8 RuleTester](https://eslint.org/docs/v8.x/integrate/nodejs-api#ruletester) utility.
-It is not expected to add new rules to this set of tests.
-* The directory [tests](https://github.com/cypress-io/eslint-plugin-cypress/tree/master/tests) is for tests compatible with the current [ESLint RuleTester](https://eslint.org/docs/latest/integrate/nodejs-api#ruletester).

 ## Merging pull requests